We work diligently to help you finance college. Most CMU students — about 85 percent — receive financial assistance of some sort.

 If you’re a high-achieving student, please note that CMU makes it a priority to reward success.
-During fall 2013, we announced a fully revised academic scholarship program with larger awards for more students who enroll for fall 2014.
+See our undergraduate scholarships.

 All future students are encouraged to take these steps:

 Fill out the FAFSA (Free Application for Federal Student Aid).
 Get this form from your high school guidance counselor or

 - Gather your — or your parents, if you depend on them to help you financially — tax information.
 You’ll likely need estimated income from year-end check stubs and W-2 forms.

 FAFSA on the web or through your high school counseling office.

 - List CMU's name and Title IV School Code: 002243.